 - We will check that we have an up to date bladder assessment from the urology and urodynamics team in children with structural abnormalities of the urinary system and look at bladder emptying by ultrasound in others.

 - All families meet with our psychosocial team so you can discuss any non-medical issues and support can be offered as necessary.

 - Parents will meet with our team of clinical nurse specialists, who are very important in the care of children on dialysis and after a transplant.
 They will explain the practicalities of the way forward in more detail.

 All of this takes time and that is why we need to plan ahead.

 Is there a risk that my other children have this or that they might pass it on to their own children?

 Some causes of CRF do run in families.
 Some can be screened for using ultrasound.
 Others need more sophisticated tests.
-We will refer you to our genetics department if this is a possibility, so please ask if this concerns you.
+We will refer parents to our genetics department if this is a possibility.

 Our patients provide us with a range of extraordinary stories.
 Catch up with their their own accounts in which they describe how they battle the most complex illnesses.